Hypercubed/starz/README.md

 - Use middle mouse button to rotate/pan the view, scroll wheel to zoom.
 - Each turn, your homeworld and any other inhabited systems you control, will produce an additional ship.
 - You can send these ships to other systems to capture them.
-- Each controlled system receives an additional ship each 25 turns.
+- Each controlled system, whether inhabited or not, receives an additional ship every 25 turns.
 - To transfer ships, left click on a system you control and then right click on a target system.
 - This will send all available ships, less one, from the source system to the target system.
 - Right click on the hyperspace lane between the systems to equalize ships between the systems, or attack the target system with half of the available ships.